XeroxPerox/ais-private-public-info/README.md

-# By XeroxPerox - Github
-# By Chilly - Discord
-Educational purposes only.
+# Educational purposes only.
+## Info is found due to reverse engineering and jailbreaking AI ChatBots